Akuli/python-tutorial/if.md

-# Using if, elif, else and while
+# Using if, else and elif

 ## Using if statements